neoparadigm/Mati/README.md

 ## How It Works

-Mati operates as a **dual-loop** system inspired by [MetaClaw](https://github.com/aiming-lab/MetaClaw), but specialised for the threat intelligence domain where outcomes are objectively verifiable.
+Mati operates as a **dual-loop** system, specialised for the threat intelligence domain where outcomes are objectively verifiable.

 ### Loop 1: Skill Injection (immediate)